-Many people who are new to the world of decentralized networks may ask, “What are smart contracts?”
-A smart contract is an automated business application that is self-executing and operates on a decentralized network.
-Blockchain is the decentralized network that serves as a database to provide confirmation of transactions while smart contracts execute programmed conditions on the blockchain.
+Many people new to the world of decentralised networks may ask, “What are smart contracts?”
+A smart contract is an automated business application self-executing and operates on a decentralised network.
+Blockchain is a decentralised network that serves as a database to confirm transactions, while smart contracts execute programmed conditions on the blockchain.

-Smart contracts are just like ordinary contracts that enable users to exchange money, shares, property, or anything of value in a transparent and secure manner.
-The only difference between the two is that there is no middle man involved.
+Smart contracts are just like ordinary contracts that enable users to exchange money, shares, property, or anything of value transparently and securely.
+The only difference between the two is that there is no intermediary involved.

-They are also commonly known as self-executing contracts, blockchain contracts, or digital contracts.
+They are also known as a self-executing, blockchain, or digital contracts.

 Smart Contract Definition

-To go into more detail, a smart contract is a protocol or code that stores instructions for negotiating the terms of an agreement, verifies the fulfillment automatically, and then executes the terms that were agreed upon.
+A smart contract is a protocol or code that stores instructions for negotiating the terms of an agreement, verifies the fulfilment automatically, and then executes the terms that were agreed upon.

 The central concept behind it is that it diminishes the reliance on a third party when establishing business relations.
-This enables independent parties to make an agreement and allows them to transact directly with one another.
+It enables independent parties to agree and transact directly with one another.

 Are Self-Executing Contracts Secure

-Smart contracts are developed and implemented within decentralized networks like blockchains.
+Smart contracts are developed and implemented within decentralised networks like blockchains.
 In light of this, they have some of blockchain’s characteristics deeply embedded.
-These include the fact that they can never be altered, and no individual has the ability to break or tamper with them.
+These include that they can never be altered, and no individual can break or tamper with them.

 Moreover, these self-executing contracts are distributed.
-This means that the outcome of the contract is validated by all parties in the network, just like all other transactions on a blockchain.
+It means the contract outcome is validated by all parties in the network, like other transactions.